 Like many of you, my ego is fed when I’m acknowledged for my achievements and accomplishments.
 My confidence is given a boost and I’m ready to tackle the next project.
 As with many things in life, balance and moderation is key.
 Too much ego can be detrimental to success when it becomes self-centered.

 People often react in two different ways when success lands at their feet.
 They can either gain confidence in their abilities and their contribution to the world, or they can let their ego spiral out of control so it seeks more and more approval.

-Confidence and ego are two very different things, and in the workplace these differences can make or break your career.
+Confidence and ego are two very different things, and in the workplace, these differences can make or break your career.
 Confidence is faith in yourself and your abilities.
-Ego operates out of self-interest and demands to be seen as “right” so it resists feedback and criticism.
+The ego operates out of self-interest and demands to be seen as “right” so it resists feedback and criticism.